MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Deployment Management

 From the CodePush perspective, an app is a named grouping for one or more "deployments".
-While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (e.g. the iOS port of Foo app), its deployments represent the actual target for releasing updates (for developers) and synchronizing updates (for end users).
+While the app represents a conceptual "namespace" or "scope" for a platform-specific version of an app (for example, the iOS port of Foo app), its deployments represent the actual target for releasing updates (for developers) and synchronizing updates (for end users).
 Deployments allow you to have multiple "environments" for each app in-flight at any given time, and help model the reality that apps typically move from a developer's personal environment to a testing/QA/staging environment, before finally making their way into production.

 > [!NOTE]
-> As you'll see below, the `release`, `promote` and `rollback` commands require both an app name and a deployment name in order to work, because it is the combination of the two that uniquely identifies a point of distribution (e.g. I want to release an update of my iOS app to my beta testers).
+> As you'll see below, the `release`, `promote` and `rollback` commands require both an app name and a deployment name in order to work, because it is the combination of the two that uniquely identifies a point of distribution (for example, I want to release an update of my iOS app to my beta testers).

 Whenever an app is registered with the CodePush service, we recommend you create the following deployments: `Staging` and `Production`.
 This allows you to begin releasing updates to an internal environment, where you can thoroughly test each update before pushing them out to your end users.
 This workflow is critical for ensuring your releases are ready for mass-consumption, and is a practice that has been established in the web for a long time.